-New recommendations from SaBTO mean men will no longer be automatically barred from giving blood if they have had sex with another man in the last three months.
+These changes mean men are no longer automatically barred from giving blood if they have had sex with another man in the last three months.
 Instead, everyone will be given a more individual risk assessment, which will involve all potential donors being asked a few additional questions about their sexual behaviours.

 Plasma for production of medicines

 The Medicines and Healthcare products Regulatory Agency has advised Ministers that, following its detailed review in 2020, the Commission on Human Medicines has recommended that UK plasma can be used for production of immunoglobulin medicines as they are satisfied that the risk of transmission of variant CJD (vCJD) via immunoglobulins manufactured from UK plasma is now negligible.

 For this reason, Ministers across the UK have agreed to lift the ban on using UK plasma for fractionation, which was introduced in 1998 as a vCJD risk mitigation measure.
 All other existing vCJD risk mitigation measures will remain in place.

 This means plasma from donations given in the UK will now be able to be used to produce medicinal immunoglobulin products to treat patients in Scotland and the rest of the UK.
 This should improve the security of supplies of these medicines in future.

 We are working closely with the Scottish National Blood Transfusion Service to review options for the collection and use of plasma from donors in Scotland in future.